Bootstrapping Quantum Hamiltonians with Symmetry

 \emph{Sum of squares picture}---We now give our second formulation of HB.
 Suppose that

-holds for some real value $E$ and real vector $\lambda$.
+holds for some real value $E$ and real vector $\gamma$.
 By tracing against an optimal solution of \cref{eq:define-E_0}, we see that $E \leq E_0$.
-We therefore define $E_0'$ to be the largest value $E$ such that \cref{eq:primal-start} holds for some $\lambda$.
-We will see later that $E_0' = E_0$ under mild assumptions.
+We therefore define $E'_0$ to be the largest value $E$ such that \cref{eq:primal-start} holds for some $\gamma$.
+We have $E'_0 \leq E_0$, and we will see later that $E'_0 = E_0$ under mild assumptions.